Doctoral Psychology Internship in Neuropsychology and Rehabilitation at Staten Island University Hospital

 Please access the standard APPIC Internship Application (AAPI) from the APPIC website and include a redacted neuropsychological report.
 Our site code is (2237).
 Questions can be directed to Dr. Rosemarie Basile, director of Clinical Training, at [email protected].

-Interviews: Interview will be held in early January.
-By December 30, 2018, we will contact candidates who represent the strongest fit and arrange for in-person interviews.
+Interviews: Interview will be held January 4th and January 11th, 2019.
+We will contact candidates who represent the strongest fit and arrange for in-person interviews no later than December 30, 2018.

 Stipends: Interns receive a stipend of approximately $29,250 for the one-year internship.